 Like most other jurisdictions, when it comes to intoxicated or impaired drivers, the State of Georgia criminalizes driving drunk by alcohol, driving while stoned on drugs, driving with any level of psychoactive marijuana metabolites (THC), or by noxious vapors from glue, gasoline or similar inhalants, plus anything else, like synthetic substances (Molly) or chemicals or plant material that impair the central nervous system, so as to make the person a “less safe” DUI driver.

 So, a quick definition of DUI may be sufficient to say that it is the widely-used acronym for driving while intoxicated by alcohol or drugs (or being impaired by a combination of two substances or chemicals) in approximately thirty (30) states across the United States (e.g., California DUI, Florida DUI, Arizona DUI, West Virginia DUI, Colorado DUI, Georgia DUI, South Carolina DUI, Virginia DUI and Tennessee DUI).
-Most internet users will type in “DUI” vs “DWI” and some other geographic limitation (i.e., Atlanta DUI attorney, Marietta DUI lawyer) when performing a Google search.
+Most internet users will type in “DUI” vs “DWI” and some other geographic limitation (i.e., DUI penalties, Atlanta DUI attorney, best DWI lawyer in NC) when performing a Google search.

 To get a driver license in any state in this country, every state driving manual in the nation warns prospective drivers that driving while impaired is a crime.
 After pulling over a vehicle, a police officer typically uses questions, observations of signs of impairment and field sobriety tests to determine if a DUI arrest will be made.
 Every time an arrest for DUI in Georgia is made, the officer’s next quest is to determine if that person is over the alcohol legal limit, or has the presence of impairing drugs or weed in his or her system.